Post

 LLMs are excellent for probabilistic reasoning.
 They are terrible at deterministic computation.

-This single insight explains 80% of LLM behavior.
+It explains a surprising amount of LLM behavior.

 Example: The Same Task, Different Approaches